-The Night That Cost Bryce Dejean-Jones His Life—and NBA Dream
+The Night That Cost Bryce Dejean-Jones His NBA Dream—And His Life

 He died living the dream.

-Jeff Pearlman is the New York Times best-selling author of seven books.
+Jeff Pearlman is a B/R Mag contributing writer and the New York Times best-selling author of seven books.
 His latest, GUNSLINGER: The Remarkable, Improbable, Iconic Life of Brett Favre, is is available here.
 He podcasts daily here.

 Click here to get B/R Mag on the go in the new B/R app for more sports storytelling worth your time, wherever you are.